 When choosing nuts, the only additional ingredient should be salt.
 You can also choose unsalted.
 There shouldn’t be additional ingredients.
 If you don’t like or don’t have almonds, pistachios, and walnuts at home, you can substitute other nuts.
 You can also use peanuts.

 You can pulse them in a food processor rather than chopping them yourself.
 Do this before you add the dates.
 You want to be sure to chop them without grinding them too fine.
 Pulse them and remove them.
+If you buy nuts in pieces, sliced almonds, etc., you can skip this step.

 Pure Maple Syrup